bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 The animation above shows the supported tool actions, highlighting mouse actions with a circle around the cursor and key strokes by showing the pressed keys.
-The PolyEditTool has two editing modes:

-1. When a particular line or polygon is selected by double tapping it, its vertices will be rendered by the ``vertex_renderer``.
-In this mode the vertices can be dragged, selected and deleted, and new vertices may be inserted:
+The ``PolyEditTool`` can **Add**, **Move** and **Delete** vertices on existing patches and multi-lines:

+Show vertices
+  Double tap an existing patch or multi-line

+Add vertex
-* Add vertex: Tap on an existing vertex to select it then tap on the position to insert the next point.
+  Double tap an existing vertex to select it, the tool will draw the next point, to add it tap in a new location.
+To finish editing and add a point double tap otherwise press the ESC key to cancel.

-* Select vertex: Tap on a vertex, to select multiple hold SHIFT key.
+Move vertex
+  Drag an existing vertex and let go of the mouse button to release it.

+Delete vertex
-* Delete vertex: Select one or more vertices then press DELETE to delete them.
+  After selecting one or more vertices press BACKSPACE while the mouse cursor is within the plot area.

-* Move vertex: Click and hold vertex, drag it, then release the mouse to complete the action.
-To move multiple vertices select them and hold SHIFT key while dragging one of them.

-* Hide vertices: Double tap anywhere on any blank region of the plot to hide vertices and toggle the other editing mode.

-2. While no line or polygon is selected the lines and polygons as a whole may be selected, dragged and deleted:

-* Move line/polygon: Click and hold a line/polygon, drag it, then release the mouse to complete the action.
-To move multiple vertices, select them and hold SHIFT while dragging one of them.

-* Select polygon/multi-line: Tap on an existing polygon/multi-line.
-To
-  select multiple hold SHIFT key while tapping.

-* Delete line/polygon: Tap on an existing line/polygon (or select them with a different tool) then press backspace to delete them.

 .. bokeh-plot:: docs/user_guide/examples/tools_poly_edit.py
     :source-position: none